shift0x/strata-protocol/README.md

 - Markets mint new tokens to represent the IV prediction.
 The open price for the tokens is the current HV.
 - Participants can go long/short IV
 - Shorting is supported by "borrowing" IV tokens, then selling them in the pool.
 Participants close the short position by buying back the owed IV tokens
 - Short positions can be liquidated by anyone ones the health score is below the required threshold.
-The liquidator earns a fee for this service
+The liquidator earns a fee for this service (future)

 **Future Work**